Pea and mint gnocchi

-- Blend the peas to a smooth puree adding the olive oil as well.
+- Meanwhile blend the peas to a smooth puree adding the olive oil as well.

 - When the potatoes are cooked drain them and put them into an oven until completely dry but not coloured at all.

-- Mash preferably in a mouli (potato ricer) into a large bowl.
+- Mash the potatoes, preferably in a mouli (potato ricer) into a large bowl.

-- Mix in the peas, mint and plain flour followed by the egg yolks and seasoning.
+- Mix the peas, mint and plain flour into the potatoes followed by the egg yolks and seasoning.

 - Roll the mix which should now be green into a 1 inch think long sausage.

 - Dust the surface of your work bench with a little more flour to prevent sticking.